24.11.2024

 8. In line with good practice, the spending limits could be based on a form of indexation or regularly reviewed to account for inflation.

-9. The ban on third-party campaign financing should be reviewed to balance between ensuring the freedom of expression while, at the same time, setting reasonable limits on third-party
+9. The ban on third-party campaign financing should be reviewed to balance between ensuring the freedom of expression while, at the same time, setting reasonable limits on third-party spending to prevent undue distortion of the campaign.

 10. Provisions for campaign reporting by candidates should require the disclosure of information on financial donations received, including from political parties.
-To enable the verification of
+To enable the verification of information in reports about in-kind contributions and gratuitous services received, candidates could be required to attach the itemized records about such contributions, including in-kind support provided by political parties, to financial reports.

 11. To strengthen oversight and to enhance transparency, the Ministry of Interior could be mandated by law to prepare and publish the conclusions on its monitoring and enforcement